wcfung14/thesis/README.md

 Code for my thesis submitted in 2022

 ## script
-`enrich_Tco.R` - R script for DEG analysis in transcriptome
+`enrichment.R` - R script for DEG analysis in transcriptome